 The reasons for the Catacombs are quite strange also.
 In medieval times the cities cemeteries were overflowing so the government decided to put some abandoned salt mines to use.
 What happened next was the removal and storage of the remains of all of Paris’s former residents.

 The skeletons are stacked in intricates designs and pathways, and it truly is a surreal experience to visit Paris underground.

 To reach the entrance to the Catacombs you can walk 20 minutes from Notre Dame, or you can go via taxi from wherever you are in Paris.
 I would recommend getting a fast pass ticket.
 The lines are quite long, and I managed to save myself for almost two hours waiting.

 As most of the catacombs are closed it takes maybe an hour to get around if you are not part of a group.
 And if you are claustrophobic, consider before you go, as it isn’t the most welcoming of environments if you have problems with tight spaces.

 My favorite recommendation for Paris is equally macabre (but not underground this time!).
 Père Lachaise cemetery is the final resting place for a number of famous folk, including Édith Piaf, Jim Morrison, Maria Callas, and Oscar Wilde.

 Located in the 20th arrondissement, it’s the first cemetery designed as a garden, which makes for a pleasant stroll and a nice break from the crowds.
 I went with the sole intention to visit Oscar Wilde—and back in 2009 left him a kiss.
 In 2011 they erected a glass wall around the stone so you can no longer kiss the headstone itself, but it’s still a sight to behold.

-Have you been to Paris and seen any of these spots?
+Which of these spots would you add to your Paris bucket list?
 What are your favorite other unseen places in the City of Light?